roundhouse/Jobscore/README.md

 # Job Score Plugin for Craft CMS

-Sync Job Score postings to your Craft CMS
+Sync Jobscore jobs to your Craft CMS pages

 ## Installation